-Component DAMPERS Sub-component Intumescent fire dampers Need To prevent transmission of smoke and fire across fire compartments Requirement General • To current Australian Standards • Wall, floor or shaft mounted intumescent fire damper • Covers square sizes up to 200mm x 200mm Performance • Required Fire Resistance Level to match existing fire damper and substrate in accordance with AS1530.4 System shall meet the requirements of AS1682.1 Material and/or Manufacture Galvanised steel construction suitable for internal or external applications Fixings must be suitable for the installation environment Installation Install in accordance with manufacturing instruction and AS1530.4 requirements including required fixing detail appropriate to the installation substrate Installation standard AS1682.1 - Section 3.2.2.2 including but not limited to: Breakaway joints (if required) Fixing angles Certification As per Work Requirements Permanent label shall be installed adjacent to the damper in according with AS1682.1 Section 1.7 and including following information: Manufacture's name or trademark Model number including FRL.
-Orientation (vertical, horizontal or both) Direction of airflow Installer Warranty Minimum 1 year written warranty - Damper
+Component DAMPERS

+Sub-component Intumescent fire damper

+Need To prevent transmission of smoke and fire across fire compartments

+Requirement General

+T

+To current Australian Standards Natl floor analysis accounted in the decrease of the decrease.

+Wall, floor or shaft mounted intumescent fire damper Covers aguers pizzes up to 300mm v 300mm.

+Covers square sizes up to 200mm x 200mm

+Performance

+Required Fire Resistance Level to match existing fire damper and substrate in accordance with AS1530.4

+System shall meet the requirements of AS1682.1

+Material and/or Manufacture

+Galvanised steel construction suitable for internal or external

+applications

+Fixings must be suitable for the installation environment

+Installation

+Install in accordance with manufacturing instruction and AS1530.4 requirements including required fixing detail appropriate to the installation substrate

+Installation standard AS1682.1 - Section 3.2.2.2 including but not limited to:

+Breakaway joints (if required)Fixing angles

+Certification

+As per Work Requirements

+Permanent label shall be installed adjacent to the damper in

+according with AS1682.1 Section 1.7 and including following information:

+Manufacture's name or trademark

+Model number including FRL.

+o Orientation (vertical, horizontal or both)

+o Direction of airflow

+o Installer

+Certificate of compliance

+Warranty Minimum 1 year written warranty - Damper